 During the year the outbreak of COVID-19 has required the Group to activate its business continuity plan.
-The COVID-19 crisis has been handled at the ultimate group level and each subsidiary is following the guidelines set by USAA in San Antonio.
-All employees are now predominately working from home and the Group is able to continue successfully running its business operations.
+The COVID-19 crisis has been handled at an ultimate group level and each subsidiary is following the guidelines set by USAA in San Antonio.
+During 2021 employees predominately worked from home and the Company was able to continue successfully running its business operations.
+At the latter stages of 2021 and continuing into 2022 the majority of staff are working on a hybrid structure with a mix of office-based work and staff continuing to work from home some days.